 The mission of Madison Opera is to produce opera of the highest artistic standards.

-The Opera is now considered to be a leading regional company in the US, producing three operas annually, a free operatic event in the summer, and plans for expanding its season in the future.
-The production history boasts an amazing breadth of repertoire, including a commissioned world premiere in 1993 and a co-commission Midwest premiere in 2005.
+The Opera is now considered a leading regional company in the U.S., producing three operas annually, a free summer concert, and a range of education and engagement activities.
+The production history boasts an amazing breadth of repertoire, including a commissioned world premiere in 1993.
 Madison Opera now regularly presents singers known throughout the world's leading opera houses.

 In the mid-80's, after years of work as the company's pianist, Ann Stanke assumed the role of the organization's first General Director.
 John DeMain

-became Artistic Director of the Opera upon the retirement of Roland Johnson in 1994.
+became Artistic Director upon the retirement of Roland Johnson in 1994.

-In 1993, Madison Opera gained special recognition when it commissioned its first world premiere work, Shining Brow
+In 1993, Madison Opera commissioned its first world premiere, Shining Brow

 .
-Composed by Daron Aric Hagen (libretto by Irish poet Paul Muldoon) and based on a period in the life of Wisconsin-born architect Frank Lloyd Wright, not only was the work itself deemed an important 20th century opera, but Madison Opera received countless national accolades including, from The New York Times
+Composed by Daron Aric Hagen (libretto by Irish poet Paul Muldoon) and based on a period in the life of Wisconsin-born architect Frank Lloyd Wright, the work was deemed an important 20th century opera and attracted an audience from around the world.
+The New York Times

 In September 2004, Madison Opera stepped onto a new stage with the opening of Overture Hall